Illinois Tool Works, Inc. (ITW) Shares Soar Above 1-Year High - News Heater

 ITW’s Market Performance

-The stock of Illinois Tool Works, Inc. (ITW) has seen a 0.63% increase in the past week, with a 8.07% rise in the past month, and a -2.08% fall in the past quarter.
-The volatility ratio for the week is 1.20%, and the volatility levels for the past 30 days are at 1.35% for ITW.
-The simple moving average for the past 20 days is 2.78% for ITW’s stock, with a 2.22% simple moving average for the past 200 days.
+The stock of Illinois Tool Works, Inc. (ITW) has seen a 2.52% increase in the past week, with a 6.81% rise in the past month, and a 3.56% gain in the past quarter.
+The volatility ratio for the week is 1.65%, and the volatility levels for the past 30 days are at 1.28% for ITW.
+The simple moving average for the last 20 days is 3.47% for ITW stock, with a simple moving average of 4.14% for the last 200 days.

 Analysts’ Opinion of ITW